M.A. Essay Prize

 Nominees must be students (or recent graduates) who are receiving or have received a master’s degree that is separate from a Ph.D. program and not simply a degree earned, as a matter of course, along the way to ABD status.
 This means that potential nominees might come from either a program with just an M.A. or programs where the M.A. and Ph.D. are awarded as separate degrees and candidates are admitted through separate application processes.

-Nominees may be currently enrolled in an M.A. program or within one year of degree completion of an M.A. program.
+Nominees may be currently enrolled in an M.A. program or within two years of degree completion of an M.A. program.

 Essays may be from any department—History, English, Cultural Studies, Gender Studies, etc.